bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 There might be some problems, if you enable Ajax!
 Sessions and Cookies are currently not supported if you enable Ajax.
 Furthermore the default language will be english in TYPO3 9 if you enable Ajax.
+You can solve this problem this way: you need to add TypoScript like this to your TypoScript-setup:

+:typoscript:`ajaxfpmasterquiz_page.config.language = de`
+:typoscript:`ajaxfpmasterquiz_page.config.sys_language_uid = 0`
+:typoscript:`ajaxfpmasterquiz_page.config.locale_all = de_DE.utf8`

 Please note furthermore: